ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 In any kind of market, there are different kinds of players.
 In a free market, specifically, every participant is given a chance to make it big.
 One of most important driving forces in a free market is competition as framed and determined by supply and demand.
-The orators and outlanders have nothing to contribute.
+The orators and outsiders have nothing to contribute.
 They eat up the valuable space for aspiring players.
 They hog discussions about inventions and innovations.
 They appear in mainstream media with microphones.
 They lobby in the senate.
 They pump more and more air to